Support at Every Stage

 Faculty are the academics-focused instructors.
 They teach the Global Perspectives core courses, language courses, and also accompany students on any field-based learning excursion.
 They are recruited and hired by CET, in conjunction with on-site partners and Dickinson College, our transcripting institution.

-Student service coordinators are the point of contact for all things pre-departure—the application process, answering questions about each program, and other logistics related to things like visas and housing assignments.
-They work with on-site staff to prepare for incoming cohorts and can help students and parents/guardians decide which program is the right fit.
+Student service coordinators are the point of contact once you’ve started an application.
+They work with you for all things pre-departure—the application process, answering questions about each program, and other logistics related to things like visas and housing assignments.
+They work with on-site staff to prepare for incoming cohorts.

-The programs manager coordinates the development and execution of all high school and pre-college programs at every stage.
+The programs manager coordinates the development and execution of all high school and pre-college programs.
 They assist in program design, the recruitment and training of all staff, and work with the student services coordinator in pre-departure processes.
+The programs manager works closely with on-site staff to prevent and manage crises, and will be the main point of contact with US-based staff and parents/guardians.

 Pre-college at CET Cuba | CET Program Director